stouset/twitter_bootstrap_form_for/README.markdown

     / generate a email field
     = f.email_field :email

+    / required fields are marked with an * prepended to their labels.
+    / A field is required if the model responds with "true" to "[attribute]_required?"
+    / or if you specify "required: true|false" on the form field.
+    = f.email_field :email, required: true

     / generate a text field with a custom label, a placeholder text, custom attributes / (class and id) for the input element, a custom class for the wrapper around the input element / and custom attributes for the form-group wrapper.